MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 ---
-title: Assign a guide using owner teams to limit access to specific guides or guide content in Dynamics 365 Guides
+title: Assign ownership of a guide in Dynamics 365 Guides
-description: Learn how to assign a guide to an owner team to limit access to specific guides or guide content in Dynamics 365 Guides.
+description: Learn how to assign ownership of a guide in Microsoft Dynamics 365 Guides.
 author:  MattHoag-MS
 manager: tfehr
 ms.service: crm-online